olivluca/combi_d/protocol/README.md

 ## Missing things

-I still don't know how to turn on the boiler (only the heating), how to decode the error codes in the diagnostic reply (one of the bytes is surely part of the code, but there are codes over 255 so there must be some bits in another byte, also I don't know how to distinguish between an error and a warning) and how to reset an error.
-Also I couldn't find a way to activate the "room boost" mode.
+I still don't know how to decode the error codes in the diagnostic reply (one of the bytes is surely part of the code, but there are codes over 255 so there must be some bits in another byte, also I don't know how to distinguish between an error and a warning) and how to reset an error.
+Also I couldn't find a way to activate the "room boost" mode and I'm not sure what I found about the boiler is correct.

 ## Control sequence